 MANY VOICES MANY STORIES

-No Strings Theatre is committed to fostering anti-racial, non-biased theatrical practices.
-In re-imaginging our programming and desiring to encourage a new and progressive 'look' on our future stages, we unveil our Many Voices, Many Stories - telling the untold stories of Canadian history through artistic expressions of workshops and productions and supporting the development of new works by New Generation (Emerging) Artists.
+In re-imagining our programming and desiring to encourage a new and progressive 'look' on our future stages, we unveil our Many Voices, Many Stories - telling the untold stories of Canadian history through artistic expressions of workshops and productions and supporting the development of new works by New Generation (Emerging) Artists.
 The Development of Dario et La Diablesse: A Caribbean Musical is the inaugural season of this program.
-Click the link to see this show Jul 30-Aug 6, 2020

 The creation of Many Voices Many Stories arose from the collaboration of Scott Hurst and Denise Williams.
 Denise's masters narrative study, My Voice, Your Voice, Our Voices (2019), investigates the value of dialogues in gaining the understanding of best practices for musicians to share and adopt music of another culture, with more sensitivity to the misdoings of stereotyping and appropriation.
 It was Scott who coined the title, Many Voices, Many Stories upon viewing, Chimamanda Ngozi Adichie’s 2009 TED Talk: The damage of a single story. “… show a people as one thing, as only one thing, over and over again, and that is what they become.”